Mario Sergio Conti: Career

 According to journalist and writer Elio Gaspari, in his column in the Folha de S. Paulo newspaper, Conti's premature dismissal – which took place in 2013 – was decided by Marcos Mendonça, who was close to the then governor of São Paulo, Geraldo Alckmin (PSDB) to manage the Padre Anchieta Foundation, responsible for controlling TV Cultura.
 Conti had invited former President Fernando Henrique Cardoso (PSDB) for an interview, when Mendonça disinvited the tucano.
 When he found out, Conti called Cardoso again and kept the interview that aired.
 To replace him, Mendonça appointed journalist Augusto Nunes, who had presented the program in the 1980s.

 In September 2013, he became a columnist for the second section of the Rio newspaper O Globo.
 The following year, he made a gaffe that was published in the Folha de S. Paulo newspaper and in O Globo.
 On a flight between Rio de Janeiro and São Paulo, Conti met Vladimir Palomo, a lookalike of the then coach of the Brazilian national football team, Luiz Felipe Scolari.
 The interview was published as an exclusive on the newspapers' digital portals.
 Shortly afterwards, the editors issued an errata after it was discovered that the interview had been given by a look-alike.
-Also in 2014, he debuted the interview program Diálogos, aired on GloboNews, the subscription TV channel of the Globo group, where he interviews politicians, artists and intellectuals.
+Also in 2014, he debuted the interview program Diálogos com Mario Sérgio Conti, aired on GloboNews, the subscription TV channel of the Globo group, where he interviews politicians, artists and intellectuals.
 The first interviewee was Cesare Battisti, a former member of the Armed Proletarians for Communism (PAC), a far-left militant group that committed illegal acts in Italy, who was living in Brazil and was denied extradition by then president Luiz Inácio Lula da Silva (PT).
 In 2024, the program celebrated ten years on the air.